cdfoundation/meetups/README.md

 ### **CDF swag**

-If you're a newly created meetup and added to meetups.cncf.io, please reach out to info@cncf.io for a complimentary $50 swag certificate to the [CDF Store](https://store.cd.foundation).
+If you're a newly created meetup and added to meetups.cncf.io, please reach out to info@cd.foundation for a complimentary $50 swag certificate to the [CDF Store](https://store.cd.foundation).

 ### **Ask for help**